ayushsaurabh/BNP-FRET-Binned/README.md

 The functions used to perform all the computations are organized in a hierarchical structure.
 The file "sampler_continuous_illumination.jl" contains the main sampler.
 All the functions called in that file are written in the file "functions_layer_1.jl".
 Similarly, all the functions called in the file "functions_layer_1.jl" are in file "functions_layer_2.jl".
 Any new set of functions can be introduced by following the same heirarchical structure.
 A brief description of all the functions is given below in the sequence they are called:

-1. get_FRET_data(): Used to obtain photon arrival data and corresponding detection channels from input files in HDF5 format.
-It can be easily modified if other file formats are desired.

-2. sampler(): Used to generate samples for parameters of interest using Gibbs algorithm.

-3. check_for_existing_mcmc_data(): Called by sampler() to searche for previously generate MCMC samples stored in HDF5 format files in the working directory.

-4. initialize_params(): Called by sampler() to initialize all the parameters of interest to constitute the first set of MCMC samples.

-5. get_log_likelihood(): Called by sampler() to computes the logarithm of the likelihood function for the FRET data.

-   get_generator(): Called by get_log_likelihood() to obtain the full generator matrix containing photophysical and biomolecular transition rates.

-   get_rho(): Called by get_log_likelihood() to obtain the initial probability vector associated with the generator matrix.

-   non_radiative_propagator: Called by get_log_likelihood() to compute propagators during periods when no photons are detected.

-   radiative_propagator: Called by get_log_likelihood() to compute propagators at photon arrival times.

-6. get_log_prior_rates(): Called by sampler() to obtain logarithm of prior density at a parameter's value.

-7. get_log_full_posterior(): Called by sampler() to get full joint posterior.
-Sums logarithms of likelihood and all the priors.

-8. save_mcmc_data(): Called by sampler() to save output to files.

-9. print_and_plotting(): Called by sampler() to print values on standard out (terminal/screen).
-It also generates plots (shown in the example below).

-10. propose_params(): Called by sampler() in the for loop to propose new samples for each parameter that may or may not be accepted in the Metropolis-Hastings (MH) step.